-Twilight Zone, Season 1 Episode 14, “Third From the Sun"
+Twilight Zone, Season 1 Episode 15, “I Shot an Arrow Into the Air"

 A spacecraft, the Arrow One, crash lands after going out of sight from the space institute that launched it, leaving the crew unaccounted for and unaware of their surroundings, except that they appear to have landed on a very hot, dry asteroid of some sort.
 Initially, only four of the crew are alive, with one gravely injured.
 Hostilities erupt when one crew member, Corey (Dewey Martin) objects to sharing the limited remaining water to the injured man he sees as a lost cause, but the commanding officer, Colonel Donlin (Edward Binns) insists, until the man indeed dies.

 Intent on trying to find resources, Donlin sends Corey and the other remaining crewmember, Pierson (Ted Otis) into the desert at night when the heat is more bearable.
 Corey returns, alone and Donlin becomes suspicious when Corey appears to have more water than when he left.
 Corey admits to taking Pierson’s water but insists that he found Pierson’s body already dead and merely took the water from it.
 Donlin forces Corey at gunpoint to take him to Pierson’s body, which is not where Corey last saw it.
 When the two finally locate Pierson, the revelations begin which may destroy the fragile sense of order remaining.